Scientists are finding that a high intake of dietary spermidine could slow down (or reverse) the brain aging process.

 So now we know mice can complete their crossword puzzles up until a ripe old age, but what does this all mean for us?
 Well, using food questionnaires and calculating the spermidine content in foods eaten, a correlation between dietary intake of spermidine and cognitive performance was seen in humans.
 Using data from the Bruneck study, spermidine was shown to have neuroprotective qualities .
 Last year, a study by Schwarz, drew similar conclusions when a positive correlation of dietary spermidine and hippocampal volume was found .

 Altogether, from animal models to humans, spermidine is proving to be a resourceful option for longevity therapeutics.
 The results show that increasing spermidine in the human diet could provide a robust defence against age-related cognitive decline.
-The notable improvement in memory seen in the study could highlight further benefits, to combat neurodegenerative diseases such as dementia.
+The notable improvement in memory seen in the study could highlight further benefits, perhaps combating neurodegenerative diseases such as dementia.
 These progressive diseases threaten our healthspan by causing neurological decline.
 This study, however, has demonstrated the potential to stop or delay disease onset using autophagy maintenance.
-Clearing away unwanted, diseased cells and allowing our brain to stay healthy into our old age.
+Clearing away damaged mitochondria within the cell could improve respiration quality and contribute to our overall brain health.